raspberrypilearning/morse-code-virtual-radio/worksheet.md

 ![](images/jumper_wires_key.png)

-Choose the pull up or down configuration you want to use and connect the female ends to the appropriate GPIO pins on your Raspberry Pi; use the above diagrams as a guide. **Make a note of which configuration you're using as you'll need to incorporate it into your programming later**.
+Choose the pull up or down configuration you want to use and connect the female ends to the appropriate GPIO pins on your Raspberry Pi; use the above diagrams as a guide.
+Make a note of which configuration you're using as you'll need to incorporate it into your programming later. **In this worksheet, the examples given use a pull up configuration: you may use a pull down configuration if you wish, but remember that you will have to alter your code accordingly**.

 ## Detect the key position through the GPIO pin value